isis-project/isis-project/README.md

 The Isis Browser requires Qt 4.8 built with QPA enabled.
 Download Qt 4.8 from ftp://ftp.qt.nokia.com/qt/source/

+Note that QTDIR should point to your Source folder where you downloaded qt-everywhere-opensource-src-4.8.0 since this source folder contains some private headers that do not get copied to /usr/local on an install.

 Configure Qt as follows:

     $ cd ./qt-everywhere-opensource-src-4.8.0